Sean McCarthy (songwriter)

 "Poet, author, folklorist and traditional music aficionado" Mattie Lennon wrote a play about the life and works of Sean McCarthy entitled "And All his Songs Were Sad".
 It was produced by the Pantagleize Theatre Company in Fort Worth, Texas October 2010.
 It received a poor local review.

-A festival in honour of McCarthy is held every August in his home village of Finuge, County Kerry.
+A festival in honour of McCarthy is held every August in his home village of Finuge.
 The festival includes ballad and story writing competitions.
-Finuge has one of the oldest surviving authentic thatched cottages in Ireland and this house, Sheahan's Thatched Cottage is owned by the Festival Committee.
+Finuge has one of the oldest surviving authentic thatched cottages in Ireland, estimated to be at least 300 years old.
+The house, Sheahan's Thatched Cottage is owned by the Festival Committee.